-Initial rating Issue & recommendation Management comments Initial rating The Council discloses within its annual accounts material transactions with related parties.
-These can be defined as bodies or individuals that have the potential to control or influence the Council or to be controlled or influence by the Council.
+Initial rating Issue & recommendation Management comments Medium The Council discloses within its annual accounts material transactions with related parties.
+These can be defined as bodies or individuals that have the potential to control or influence the Council or to be controlled or influenced by the Council.
 The Councillors' register of interests is one way that the Council can identify its related parties.
 On review of the Councillors' register of interests we identified four additional interests which had not been declared.
 There is a risk, should the registers not be updated, that the Council does not identify and report all related party transactions in its annual accounts.
 It is the responsibility of a Councillor to make sure that he/she is familiar with, and their actions comply with, the provisions of the Code of Conduct.
 The Ethical Standards in Public Life, etc. (Scotland) Act 2000 does impose on Councils a duty to help their members to comply with the relevant code.
-Councillors should be reminded of the importance of ensuring the register of interests is updated regularly and completely 2017/18 Audit update Despite actions been taken during 2017/18 to remind and support Councillors in their responsibilities to maintain a register of interests, our review of the Councillors' register of interests in 2017/18, identified eight Councillors for which not all interests had been disclosed and a further six for which the registers had not been updated to reflect the fact that the interests had ceased.
+Councillors should be reminded of the importance of ensuring the register of interests is updated regularly and completely 2017/18 Audit update Despite actions been taken during 2017/18 to remind and support Councillors' register of interests, our review of the Councillors' register of interests in 2017/18, identified eight Councillors for which not all interests had been disclosed and a further six for which the registers had not been updated to reflect the fact that the interests had ceased.
 While it is the responsibility of a Councillor to make sure that he/she is familiar with, and their actions comply with, the provisions of the Code of Conduct, the Ethical Standards in Public Life, etc. (Scotland) Act 2000 do impose on Councils a duty to help their members to comply with the relevant code.
-We would encourage the Council to consider the following: • Request that Councillors' review and update their register of interests on a formal basis at least twice a year; one of Management comments The Council has robust arrangements to remind Councillors of their duties under the Act.
+We would encourage the Councillors' review and update their register of interests on a formal basis at least twice a year; one of which should be done as at the 31 March 2016/17 management comments The Council has robust arrangements to remind Councillors of their duties under the Act.
 We regularly review Elected Member Register of Interests; Remind Elected Members of their responsibilities in registering any changes/updates within a month of the change occurring; Check individual registers for anomalies that we can identify and highlight these to relevant elected members to prompt updates; Regularly review our process; Provide appropriate guidance and prompts to Elected Members to support compliance.
 For the new Council in May 2017: We explained the requirement for Elected Members to make their first Register of Interest within one month of election in their introduction letter/pack issued at the count, with a copy of the Code of Conduct and the relevant form; We emphasised the importance of this requirement in the Code of Conduct training sessions that formed part of the Induction and Training Programme for Elected Members (May/June 2017).
-We reminded Elected Members ahead of the deadline (31 May 2017) We reminded Elected members ahead of the deadline; We issued additional guidance on declaring property income under remuneration following a couple of queries on this topic and after seeking clarification from the Standards Commission; We reminded all Elected Members that they would need to update their Register of Interests to reflect appointments made at Council in June 2017; We reminded Elected Members of their responsibilities for updating their Register of Interests to reflect appointments made at Council in August and to remind about registering gifts and hospitality.
+We reminded Elected Members ahead of the deadline (31 May 2017) We engaged with political Group Business Managers to secure their support in reminding their members ahead of the deadline; We issued additional guidance on declaring property income under remuneration following a couple of queries on this topic and after seeking clarification from the Standards Commission; We reminded all Elected Members that they would need to update their Register of Interests to reflect appointments made at Council in June 2017; We reminded Elected Members of their responsibilities for updating their Register of Interests following further appointments at Council in August and to remind about registering gifts and hospitality.